Custom Software Application

 ChyTV External Control Case Studies

-All ChyTV devices, including both Standard Definition (ChyTV Plus, ChyTV-IP, ChyTV-SDI) and High Definition (HD 100, HD 150, HD 250, HD BB, HD Alert, HD-mini) are capable of driving or being driven by a variety of data sources and external devices.
+All ChyTV digital graphic solutions, including both Standard Definition (ChyTV Plus, ChyTV-IP, ChyTV-SDI) and High Definition (HD 100, HD 150, HD 250, HD BB, HD Alert, HD-mini) are capable of driving or being driven by a variety of data sources and external devices.
 Data sources can include graphics and text imported or ‘mined’ from Web pages, XML and RSS feeds, Databases and more.
 In addition, ChyTV pages and sequences can be controlled by various external physical devices using RS-232, GPI (general purpose interface) and IP network socket.
 Likewise, ChyTV pages and schedules can issue commands to control peripheral devices.
 Some examples of external control include:

 • Touch-screen control.
 Using an ELO compatible touch-screen mounted in portrait mode and a ChyTV HD 100, a kiosk was displayed in WalMart displaying their various digital camera offerings.
 By selecting various categories such as features or price ranges, deeper details could be displayed for each camera.

 • RFID.
-An HD 100 was used to react to an RFID scanner to display more information or video clips about a particular product when the product was ‘swiped’ in front of an RFID scanner.
+An HD 100 was used to react to an RFID scanner to display more information or video signage clips about a particular product when the product was ‘swiped’ in front of an RFID scanner.

 • Magnetic Switches.
-When a product was ‘lifted’ from the shelf, the GPI on a ChyTV Plus was triggered and the ChyTV Plus then triggered an appropriate ChyTV page, a clip player, and a ‘scent’ generator which could emit a ‘puff’ of scent.
+When a product was ‘lifted’ from the shelf, the GPI on a ChyTV Plus was triggered and the ChyTV Plus then triggered an appropriate ChyTV page, a video signage clip player, and a ‘scent’ generator which could emit a ‘puff’ of scent.
 For example lifting a package of golf balls played a page with information about the golf balls, a video clip and ‘puff’ of green grass scent.

 • Bank Teller Switches.
 Pushbuttons at Standard Bank when pressed by the bank tellers control a ChyTV Plus to show an animation directing the customer to the appropriate teller window.